Spiking Deep Residual Network: Abstract

 \section{Abstract}

-Recently, spiking neural network (SNN) has received significant attentions for its biological plausibility.
-SNN theoretically has at least the same computational power as traditional artificial neural networks (ANNs), and it has the potential to achieve revolutionary energy-efficiency.
-However, at current stage, it is still a big challenge to train a very deep SNN.
-In this paper, we propose an efficient approach to build a spiking version of deep residual network (ResNet), which represents the state-of-the-art convolutional neural networks (CNNs).
-We employ the idea of converting a trained ResNet to a network of spiking neurons named Spiking ResNet.
-To address the conversion problem, we propose a shortcut normalisation mechanism to appropriately scale continuous-valued activations to match firing rates in SNN, and a layer-wise error compensation approach to reduce the error caused by discretisation.
-Experimental results on MNIST, CIFAR-10, and CIFAR-100 demonstrate that the proposed Spiking ResNet yields the state-of-the-art performance of SNNs.
+Spiking neural networks (SNNs) have received significant attention for their biological plausibility.
+SNNs theoretically have at least the same computational power as traditional artificial neural networks (ANNs).
+They possess potential of achieving energy-efficiency while keeping comparable performance to deep neural networks (DNNs).
+However, it is still a big challenge to train a very deep SNN.
+In this paper, we propose an efficient approach to build a spiking version of deep residual network (ResNet).
+ResNet is considered as a kind of the state-of-the-art convolutional neural networks (CNNs).
+We employ the idea of converting a trained ResNet to a network of spiking neurons, named Spiking ResNet (S-ResNet).
+We propose a shortcut conversion model to appropriately scale continuous-valued activations to match firing rates in SNN, and a compensation mechanism to reduce the error caused by discretisation.
+Experimental results demonstrate that, compared with the state-of-the-art SNN approaches, the proposed Spiking ResNet achieves the best performance on CIFAR-10, CIFAR-100, and ImageNet 2012.
+Our work is the first time to build a SNN deeper than 40, with comparable performance to ANNs on a large-scale dataset.